Guides to shaping great products

 iterative development cycle

 Iterative development is a vital part of the Agile methodology, along with incremental delivery.
 The latter means rereleasing the product in small chunks, each adding a complete feature that is visible to users.
 Neither approach is sufficient by itself.
-Only by them with a flexible mindset that welcomes change you can truly become an Agile organization.
+Only by combining them with a flexible mindset that welcomes change can you truly become an Agile organization.

 Why iterative development is our go-to choice for 2022